-If you’ve never heard of Himalayan salt blocks, you’ve probably at least seen one before.
-Made of pink salt that is harvested from a mine in Pakistan, Himalayan salt blocks have been around for millennia, though they’ve risen in popularity in the U.S. only in the last few decades due to the fact that, as we mentioned, you can cook pretty much whatever you can think up on one.
+If you’ve never heard of a Himalayan salt block, you’ve probably at least seen one before.
+Made of pink salt that is harvested from a mine in Pakistan, Himalayan salt blocks have been around for millennia, though they’ve risen in popularity in the U.S. only in the last few decades, because, as we mentioned, you can cook pretty much whatever you can think up on one.
 Need to bake something?
 The salt block’s got you.
 Have the urge to grill?
 So does the salt block.

 Learning to cook on a salt block isn’t all that hard, either.
-Taking just a little bit of time to make sure you’re prepared will ensure that you can whip up something delicious and not damage or destroy your salt block in the process.
-Below, you’ll find everything you need to know to get started
+Taking just a bit of time to make sure you’re prepared will ensure you can whip up something delicious and not damage or destroy your salt block in the process.
+Below, you’ll find everything you need to know to get started.

 - Set the heat to low and let the block heat at that temperature for 15 minutes.

 - Switch the heat to medium and let the block heat for another 15 minutes.